Consumer confidence ticks down in May, but remains strong - WTMJ

 SILVER SPRING, Md.
 (AP) — Consumer confidence ticked down slightly in May but remains nearly as high as its been since the pandemic began.

-The Conference Board reported Tuesday that its consumer confidence index fell to 117.2 from April’s 117.5 reading.
+The Conference Board reported Tuesday that its consumer confidence index fell to 117.2 from April’s 117.5 reading, the highest level since February of 2020, just before the pandemic began.

+The present situation index, based on consumers assessment of current business and labor market conditions, rose to 144.3 from 131.9.
+Although the percentage of consumers surveyed claiming that business conditions are “good” fell slightly from 19.4% to 18.7%, those claiming conditions are “bad” declined more, from 24.5% in April to 21.8% in May.

+Consumers’ assessment of the labor market also improved as the percentage of consumers saying jobs are “plentiful” climbed from 36.3% to 46.8%.
+Those saying that jobs are hard to get fell to 12.2% from 14.7%.
+Unemployment claims have fallen to pandemic lows each week for the past the month.

-Consumers expectations for the future may be less bright because the tailwind from Americans spending their $1,400 stimulus checks may be fading.
+Consumers’ expectations for the future may be less bright because the tailwind from Americans spending their $1,400 stimulus checks could be fading.
 Earlier this month, the Commerce Department reported that retail sales in the U.S. flattened out in April after soaring in March, when many Americans received those government checks and boosted their spending.

 Economists have said that rising confidence should bolster overall economic growth as consumers, who account for 70% of economic activity, spend more as lockdown restrictions are eased or abandoned altogether in many places.